ekspert777/Angle_bridge/README.md

 <h1 align="center">Angle bridge </h1>

 This script is designed to automate bridging of agEUR across different chains using Angle Protocol - https://app.angle.money.
-The supported chains are Gnosis, Celo and Arbitrum.
+The supported chains are Gnosis, Celo, Arbitrum, Bsc and Polygon.

 <h2>Setup</h2>